If you are already a member of the veg scheme and need to contact us, email us

 The farmers’ market aims to support small sustainable farmers from around London, such as Fabienne and Simon Peckham of Galileo Farm in Warwickshire.
 They use sustainable farming methods to rear chickens, sheep, pigs and beef cattle.
 By farming on a much smaller scale than most livestock farmers (whether organic or conventional), they ensure the quality of life for their animals is very high.

-Hook and Sons from Hailsham in Sussex sell raw, unpasteurised milk, butter, cream and buttermilk as well as rose veal at the market, while the Bath Soft Cheese Company offers a choice of hard, soft and blue organic cheeses made from cows' milk.
+Hook and Sons from Hailsham in Sussex sell raw, unpasteurised milk, butter, cream and buttermilk as well as rose veal at the market, while the Organic Cheesemakers offer a choice of hard, soft and blue organic cheeses from three organic creameries in southern England.

 Delphine from Soleshare works directly with small independent fishers who use only small boats and sustainable fishing methods, such as static net fishing using different sized nets to target different species, minimising discards.